Estyn/blogSource/content/blog/2016/02/29/Epark-part1.markdown

 If you accidentally pinch or double-click in the UI it zooms in like a webpage.
 It is quite confusing and serves no purpose.
 This can (and should) be disabled in mobile apps that are acting as native apps.

 ### Dialogs
-When you start a session the dialog message title is "startstop.html" not only is that not useful to users it is incredibly sloppy.
+When you start a session the dialog message title is "startstop.html" not only is that not useful to users it is incredibly sloppy.<br/>
 <img src="../Bad Dialog.png" width=250/>